geotools/geotools/docs/user/library/opengis/filter.rst

 * X-Paths and Namespaces

-  It is possible to use X-Path expressions in filters.
+  It is possible to use XPath expressions in filters.
 This is particularly useful for evaluating nested properties against complex features.
-To evaluate X-path expressions, an org.xml.sax.helpers.NamespaceSupport object is needed to associate prefixes with Namespace URI's.
+To evaluate XPath expressions, an ``org.xml.sax.helpers.NamespaceSupport`` object is needed to associate prefixes with namespace URI's.

-  FilterFactory2 supports the creation of PropertyName expression with associated Namespace context information.::
+  ``FilterFactory2`` supports the creation of ``PropertyName`` expression with associated namespace context information.::

      FilterFactory2 ff = CommonFactoryFinder.getFilterFactory2( GeoTools.getDefaultHints() );